loic-sharma/BaGet/docs/installation/gcp.md

 Set up a service account and download credentials.
 Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path to the JSON file you downloaded.

-Configure BaGet to use Google Cloud Storage by updating the `appsettings.json` file:
+Configure BaGetter to use Google Cloud Storage by updating the `appsettings.json` file:

 ```json
 {